Weight loss struggles

 You’re not alone in your desire to change your weight, but your story is personal.
 Your motivation may be driven by your health, self-image, or something else.
 Maybe you’ve gradually gained a few pounds over the years and you’re determined to stop gaining.
 Perhaps your weight has gone up and down like the tide, and your tide is high (again).

 History repeats itself

-If your battle with weight is ongoing, it’s time to change your approach.
+If your battle with weight is ongoing, it’s time to wave a white flag for peaceful eating.

 Will I lose weight?

-Intuitive eaters tend to seek out a variety of foods that are satisfying, and eat amounts, on average, that provide the right amount of energy.
+Intuitive eaters naturally seek a variety of satisfying foods that support feeling good/well, and eat amounts that provide the right amount of energy.
 This allows weight to stabilize – a healthier alternative to the constant weight loss/gain cycle.
 Weight loss can occur – but it’s a side effect, not a goal.